cb372/metrics-sigar/README.md

 # Metrics Sigar Integration #

-A system monitoring library that combines the all-round awesomeness of [Yammer Metrics](https://github.com/codahale/metrics) with the handy native-ness of [Hyperic Sigar](http://support.hyperic.com/display/SIGAR/Home).
+A system monitoring library that combines the all-round awesomeness of [Metrics](https://github.com/codahale/metrics) with the handy native-ness of [Hyperic Sigar](http://support.hyperic.com/display/SIGAR/Home).
 Provides various metrics about a JVM process and the system on which it is running.

+## Versioning ##

+Version *0.1.x* is compatible with *Metrics 2.x*.

+Version *0.2.x* is compatible with *Metrics 3.x*.

 ## Features ##